 - If the deceased had children but wasn’t married, the children can bring a wrongful death claim on their own.

 - If the person who died didn’t have a spouse or children, the deceased person’s parents are the ones who can make a wrongful death claim.

-Georgia law doesn’t recognize anyone else’s right to make a claim for wrongful death, including unmarried partners, close friends, step-parents or step-children and grandparents.
+Georgia law doesn’t recognize anyone else’s right to make a claim for wrongful death, including unmarried partners, close friends, step-parents, step-children, or grandparents.

 What Can I Recover Money for in a Wrongful Death Claim?

 Because wrongful death concentrates on the expense of the damage itself, wrongful death lawsuits differ from other injury claims.
 A wrongful death claim considers the losses the victim suffered due to their death.
 This could incorporate the following:

 - The inability to participate in activities and community activities that they liked

 Human life is precious and cannot be replaced, and the legal system knows it cannot bring the deceased person back.
 It can only provide financial compensation to the family who tragically lost a loved one due to someone else’s negligence.

 After a loss, financial damages can help you pay your mortgage, return to school to advance your career, educate your kids, access bereavement counseling, and find a means to rebuild your life.